Teaching Subitizing

 From the perceptual move them onto conceptual subitizing, that’s larger collections 6-12.
 To subitize larger amounts teach students how to see 2 or three smaller sets within the total collection.

 A fun way to discourage students from counting the collections is to encourage your students to take a “snapshot” of the collection.
 Do this by showing a collection of objects for a few seconds and then invite the students to make a mental image of the set pattern or create a “snapshot”.
+This method will encourage students to improve their quick recognition skills.

 Once students can do this deepen their understanding and number sense by teaching them to use subitising to order groups of objects as well as use subitising to compare collections.